AlciieBr/js-complex-diceRoller/README.md

 # My next steps here are:

-[x] Resolve infinity loop with "1d1exp1";
+- [x] Resolve infinity loop with "1d1exp1";
-[x] Resolve crashes with "1d0" and "0d1";
+- [x] Resolve crashes with "1d0" and "0d1";
-[ ] Add somehow to invert the ordering;
+- [ ] Add somehow to invert the ordering;
-[ ] Improve the code/regex to not be "order sensitive" and understand "5d6!kh3" and "5d6kh3!" as the same thing;
+- [ ] Improve the code/regex to not be "order sensitive" and understand "5d6!kh3" and "5d6kh3!" as the same thing;
-[ ] Clean and improve the code to be smaller and not harm the eyes;
+- [ ] Clean and improve the code to be smaller and not harm the eyes;

-With all above steps completed, turn this into a NPM library;
+After all above steps completed, turn this into a NPM library;

 # How it works